siriusctrl/UniPublic/CS/week8.md

     - Size of “network” field is implicit in the address
     - drawback
       - Wasteful, network with 260 nodes must be class B with 16,384 address
+    - Only multicast address has been reserved when we starting to use CIDR
   - CIDR (classless InterDomain Routing)
     - Each interface/route explicitly specifies which bits are the “network” field by slash.
     - Network with 260 nodes only needs 9 bits (2^8^ = 256 not enough, 2^9^ = 512)